ikirovska/PRI-project/milestone_2/solar_commands.md

 Position into folder `milestone_2` and execute the `startup.sh` script.
 With Bash installed the command is just `./startup.sh`.

+If you are running the command on Linux/WSL first execute this command `sed -i -e 's/\r$//' startup.sh` to remove CL/RF formating.

 This will guide you to running Solr.

 Once done you can view it on [http://localhost:8983](http://localhost:8983).